dropwizard/dropwizard/docs/source/manual/configuration.rst

 ============================    =====================    ===============================================================
 Name                            Default                  Description
 ============================    =====================    ===============================================================
-driverClass                     REQUIRED                 The full name of the JDBC driver class.

 url                             REQUIRED                 The URL of the server.

+driverClass                     none                     The fully qualified class name of the JDBC driver class.
+                                                         Only required if there were no JDBC drivers registered in ``META-INF/services/java.sql.Driver``.

 user                            none                     The username used to connect to the server.